itthinx/affiliates/readme.txt

 == Changelog ==

+= 2.18.1 =
+* Added some adjustments for compatibility with WooCommerce 3.0.0.

 = 2.18.0 =
 * Enhanced the precision with which referral values are stored.
 * Added the affiliates_get_referral_amount_decimals() and affiliates_format_referral_amount() functions.